Tuesday Teaching Demos: Geology and Earth Systems

 Tim White, Pennsylvania State University-Main Campus

-Lisa White, University of California Museum of Paleontology
+Lisa White, University of California-Berkeley

 Participants will play with a number of technical tools (primarily free or inexpensive smartphone and tablet apps) for accessing information about field sites and for documenting characteristics of those sites in the service of Virtual Fieldwork Experience (VFE) development.
 They will create media including 360° panoramas, 3D specimen and landscape models.
 Example printed 3D models of landscapes will be shared.
 Differences in pedagogical approaches in using verses making VFEs, and in different types of VFEs.
 This will include attention to advantages and disadvantages found in leaving resources "scruffy."